Concealed Hinge

 Strap hinges are used by both businesses and individual consumers.
 They can be found on kitchen cabinets for smooth operation, as well as on interior and exterior doors.
 Businesses often use strap hinges to add a touch of elegance and style.

 Despite their similar long and slender shape, strap hinges vary in materials and features.
 When selecting a strap hinge for your needs, consider the material first.
-Options include aluminum, iron, steel, brass, copper, each offering unique properties: steel for durability, aluminum for lightness and corrosion resistance.
+Options include aluminum, iron, steel, brass, and copper, each offering unique properties: steel for durability, aluminum for lightness and corrosion resistance.
 Some strap hinges are coated with protective layers like zinc to prevent rust and corrosion.

 Additionally, consider the size of the strap hinge to ensure it fits the items or surfaces where it will be used.
 A hinge that is too large may extend beyond the items, while one that is too small may not provide a secure grip.